shadow-paw/cat/README.md

 - Camera and Sensor Access (if available)

 ## Build Environments
-You can build osal app on two environments, sadly you cannot build binaries for all platform with a single environment.
+You can build osal app on two environments, sadly you cannot build binaries for all platforms with a single environment.
 Here is the matrix:

 #### Windows Environment
 - Windows 32-bit App